kevyw93/Better-Weather/README.md

 ### Want to use it by downloading/running it on localhost
   1. Go to https://github.com/kevyw93/Better-Weather.
   2. Click on clone and download zipfile and then unzip file.
+  3. Make sure javaScript is enabled.
-  3. Go into the right directory of the file.
+  4. Go into the right directory of the file.
 (If using MAC OS, you can open terminal type cd and drag file into terminal then press enter.)
-  4. In terminal you can type in npm install to install the packages.
+  5. In terminal you can type in npm install to install the packages.
-  5. Type in npm start and a browser should pop up with the app.
+  6. Type in npm start and a browser should pop up with the app.
-  6. Type in a location!
+  7. Type in a location!
 Happy using Better Weather app!

 ## Initial Thought Process
 I brainstormed on what technologies to use and decided on using React, HTML, CSS.
 I decided that I did not need Redux because it was a simple app where I can maintain local state on the top most component.